cminyard/gensio/README.rst

 place that makes it possible.
 If you do not create shared libraries, all gensios are built in to the library.

-To set all gensios to be statically compiled, you can add "--with-all-gensios=yes" on the configure command line and it will build them in to the library.
+To set all gensios to be built into the library, you can add "--with-all-gensios=yes" on the configure command line and it will build them in to the library.

+You can also set them to all be dynamically loaded by adding "--with-all-gensios=dynamic", but this is the default.

 You can also disable all gensios by default by specifying "--with-all-gensios=no".

-You can override individual gensios, too.
+Then no gensios will be built by default.
+This is useful if you only want a few gensios, you can turn all of them off then enable then ones you want.

+To set how individual gensios are built, you do "--with-<gensio>=x" where x is "no (don't built), yes (built into library) or dynamic (dynamically loaded executable).
 For instance, if you only wanted to build the tcp gensio into the library and make the rest dynamic, you could set up for all dynamic gensios and then add "--with-net=yes".
-This can also let you disable all gensios and only enable the ones you want.

-go language support requires go to be installed and in the path.

 gensio tools
 ============